-The purpose of HM Inspectorate of Prisons for Scotland is to inspect the conditions in prisons and the treatment of prisoners, and to report publicly our findings.
-The Public Services Reform (Inspection and Monitoring of Prisons) (Scotland) Order 2015 came into force on 31 August 2015 and from that date HM Chief Inspector of Prisons for Scotland assumes overall responsibility for the monitoring of prisons, which is be carried out on a day to day basis by independent prison monitors.
+The purpose of HM Inspectorate of Prisons for Scotland is to inspect the conditions and treatment of prisoners in prisons, court custody units and under escort, and to report publicly our findings.
+Also to inspect the The Public Services Reform (Inspection and Monitoring of Prisons) (Scotland) Order 2015 came into force on 31 August 2015 and from that date HM Chief Inspector of Prisons for Scotland assumes overall responsibility for the monitoring of prisons, which is be carried out on a day to day basis by independent prison monitors.

-We inspect and monitor against a set of published standards launched in March 2015, which can be found at www.prisoninspectoratescotland.gov.uk/publications/standards-inspecting-and-monitoring-prisons-scotland.
+We inspect and monitor prisons against a set of published standards which can be found at www.prisoninspectoratescotland.gov.uk/publications/standards-inspecting-and-monitoring-prisons-scotland.

 National Preventive Mechanism